 The bottom line

 Softball is not a full-ride sport for most athletes.
-It's a sport where 12 D1 equivalencies get divided across 20-plus-player rosters, where the average offer is a partial award ranging from 20% to 50%, and where a 30% offer at a $65,000 school costs more than a 40% offer at a $38,000 school.
+Even under D1's new roster limit system, the same scholarship budgets get spread across 20-plus-player rosters, the average offer is a partial award ranging from 20% to 50%, and a 30% offer at a $65,000 school costs more than a 40% offer at a $38,000 school.
 The families who navigate this well are the ones who do the math before committing — not after.

 Run the net price calculator on every school generating real interest.
 Ask coaches what percentage they're offering and what it covers.
 Don't discard D2 or NAIA programs because the division label sounds less prestigious.
 And before building a target list, establish a realistic annual number your family can absorb — that number should filter every school you consider, not just the offer that arrives at the end of the process.

-For the full equivalency framework and a comparison of scholarship structures across all sports, the college athletic scholarships guide has the details.
 For the softball-specific recruiting process — timelines, showcase strategy, and when to start direct coach outreach — the baseball and softball college recruiting timeline covers everything from freshman year through signing.
 For the position-specific measurables that determine which division fits your athlete, the softball recruiting standards guide has the benchmarks by position and division.
-For a breakdown of all D1 softball programs by conference tier, the D1 colleges for softball guide maps the landscape from Power Four to low-major.
-And when you're ready to contact coaches, the softball email guide has the sport-specific template and timing strategy.
+And given how much of this process comes down to money, it's worth understanding what recruiting services like NCSA actually cost before deciding whether paid help makes sense for your family.